 Dogs might bite because they aren't feeling well.
 They could be sick or sore due to injury or illness and might want to be left alone.
 Dogs also might nip and bite during play.
 Even though nipping during play might be fun for the dog, it can be dangerous for people.
 It's a good idea to avoid wrestling or playing tug-of-war with your dog.
 These types of activities can make your dog overly excited, which may lead to a nip or a bite.

-What you can do to prevent dog bites
+Teaching children to prevent dog bites

-Avoiding risky situations
+Recognizing risky situations

 Jimmy the Dog: Videos to help prevent dog bites